2bonahill/nanodb/README.md

 ```

 ## Trees
-NanoDB know three different types of trees:
+NanoDB knows three different types of trees:
 * **Tree**: A struct representing a read-only tree.
 This struct contains a clone of the DB's JSON value and a path.
 The JSON value is the actual data of the tree, and the path is the path to the current location in the tree.
 * **ReadGuardedTree**: A struct representing a read-guarded tree.
 This struct contains a read lock guard and a tree.
 The read lock guard ensures that the tree cannot be modified by other threads while it is being read.
 * **WriteGuardedTree**: A struct representing a write-guarded tree.
 This struct contains a write lock guard and a tree.
 The write lock guard ensures that the tree cannot be modified by other threads while it is being written to.

+This construct allows **any number of read guarded trees** or **at most one write guarded tree** at any point in time.

 ## Examples
 ```rust